christarazi/global-pushd-popd/README.md

 ## Installation

-- `./configure.sh` will compile the files, modify the `.bashrc`, and copy the executables to `/usr/local/bin/`.
+- `./configure` will compile the files, modify the `.bashrc`, and copy the executables to `/usr/local/bin/` (or a directory of your choice).
-  - Note: this will need `sudo` privledges.
+  - Note: this will need `sudo` privledges to modify the `.bashrc` and to install to a system directory.

 ## Usage